qiskit-community/qiskit-experiments/CONTRIBUTING.md

       pass
 ```

-Note that these pre-deprecation and deprecation warnings will cause the CI to fail, but features up
+Note that all warnings emitted by Qiskit Experiments, including pre-deprecation and deprecation
-for deprecation should continue to be tested until their removal.
-All such expected warnings
+warnings, will cause the CI to fail, but features up for deprecation should continue to be tested
-should be caught in tests:
+until their removal.
+All such expected warnings should be caught in tests:

 ```python
   with self.assertWarns(DeprecationWarning):